CSE230-FA21-Team/Hamodoro/README.md

 ### Key Components

-We are presenting a module that includes all features our application supports, including starting/reseting timer, editing/deleting notes, pushing notifications, restarting the whole application, etc. The changes of states are controlled in Actions.hs.
+We are presenting a module that includes all features our application supports, including starting/reseting timer, editing/deleting notes, pushing notifications, restarting the whole application, etc. The changes of states are controlled in Control.hs.

 Also, we are implementing our countdown timer as one of our key components.
 We place a widget on the left, inside which are large numbers showing the remaining time.
 Another key component is the schedule table on the right, showing all the scheduled tasks with their time spans and notes.
 There is also a component widget for users to edit tasks.
 Users can add tasks to the scheduler, and each task has its own title, content, and corresponding duration of time that will be shown on the timer.